MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> The nearer a man comes to a calm mind, the closer he is to strength.
+> All life is an experiment.
+The more experiments you make, the better.
-> -- Marcus Aurelius
+> -- Ralph Waldo Emerson